fyp15b-entc-uom/EEG-Dataset-of-Meditation/README.md

 This has EEG data sets taken during buddhist culture based samatha and vipassana meditations.

 ## Experimental Procedure
-There were two sessions for samatha and vipassana meditation for each subject.
+There were two sessions for samatha and vipassana meditations for each subject.
 Each session was performed for about 20-40 minutes.
+A resting dataset was taken before the meditation session with closed eyes from each subject (rest 1).

+#### No.of Subjects: 10
+    No of subjects with 30+ years of meditating experience : 4 No of subjects with <30 years of meditating experience : 6

+#### Order of meditation :
+   Rest 1 --> Samatha meditation <break> --> Rest 2 --> Vipassana meditation

 ## Samatha meditation
 Loving kindness meditation was perforemd under Samatha category following the steps mentioned below.